Real People Stories –Blair

 Am I going to get warts?

-Most people who get tested don’t get warts from HPV.
+Most people who get checked don’t get warts from the virus.
 If you get warts, it could be from any partner, not necessarily this encounter.
 Warts annoy, but they are mostly benign and removable.
 I’m speaking here as someone who had to burn their butthole repeatedly over 2 years…warts suck, but if you get them, you will live.

 Am I going to get cancer?